Dinesh Trivedi: Early life

-Trivedi is the youngest child of the Gujarati couple, Hiralal Trivedi and Urmilaben Trivedi, who migrated to India from Karachi during India's partition, where all his other siblings were born.
+Trivedi was born in a Gujarati family.
+He is the youngest child of his parents, Hiralal Trivedi and Urmilaben Trivedi, who migrated to India from Karachi during India's partition, where all his other siblings were born.
 His parents lived in a number of places before coming to New Delhi, where he was born.
 His father then started working for the Hindustan Construction Company in Kolkata.
 Trivedi attended boarding schools in Himachal Pradesh, before graduating in commerce from St. Xavier's College, Calcutta.
 He then took a loan of Rs.
 20,000 and completed his MBA from The University of Texas at Austin.
 He also trained to be a pilot, a result of his childhood dream of flying for the Indian Air Force.
 He is a trained sitar player and enjoys classical music.
 He also applied to train as an actor at the Film Institute, Pune, but did not follow it up as he then believed it not to be a serious job, as reported by Rediff.com.
 He was also drawn towards a picture of Swami Vivekananda in an advertisement by the Ramkrishna Mission, and decided to be a monk, but did not do so due to strong advice by his family and a Swami in Chicago.
 He dons rings with sapphire, emerald and coral on his right hand to ward off the ill-effects of the mangal griha (planet Mars).